plone/training/transmogrifier/import.rst

 The additional steps give you an opportunity to enable or disable bits of code during the migration.
 The commented code provides an example for disabling a subscriber, then re-enabling it as the post-step.
-A good use case for this is when importing forms - form products like PloneFormGen and EasyForm have subscribers to add some default fields to a new form folder.
+A good use case for this is when importing forms - form products such as PloneFormGen and EasyForm have subscribers to add some default fields to a new form folder.
 You likely won't want this on forms that are being migrated, which already have the fields they need.

 To run the import steps:

-* Go to the ZMI > portal_quickinstaller, install `mysite.migration (default)`, if it is not already installed
+* Go to the Management Interface > portal_quickinstaller, install `mysite.migration (default)`, if it is not already installed
 * Then go to portal_setup > Upgrades tab
 * Choose `mysite.migration (default)` from the dropdown
 * You may need to click 'Show' to see the upgrade steps
-* Check all the boxes, and click 'Upgrade'
+* Select all the boxes, and click 'Upgrade'

 If you are running the site in the foreground, you should see things happening now (if not running in foreground mode, check the site logs).